 The Proof of Concept grant is tied to the Wallenberg Launch Pad (WALP) mechanism that provides support for academic scientists to develop innovations that make an impact in society.

 The grant will be paid directly to the researcher's university and the use of the grant must comply with the university's regulations and the specific terms and conditions of the grant as stated by Knut and Alice Wallenberg Foundation (KAW).

 Who can apply

-Eligible to apply are those who have or have had grants from the Wallenberg Foundations:
+Eligible to apply are scientists that are employed at a Swedish University and who have or have had grants from the Wallenberg Foundations: